pkgcraft/pkgcraft.github.io/content/posts/pkgcraft/timesink-chronicles.md

 2015 was about the time I started getting involved in pkgcore-related development.
-For my part, most of my work on pkgcore and its related tools was due to curiousity, interest, and a hesistancy to let the project entirely die.
+For my part, most of my work on pkgcore and its related tools was due to curiosity, interest, and a hesitancy to let the project entirely die.
 Over the next few years I would drag pkgcore along, keeping it barely alive, culminating in rewriting pkgcheck (the pkgcore-based ebuild linter) nearly from scratch in an effort to parallelize it as much as its python-based nature